Editor’s Note: Are you a Manchester United fan? Send us your reaction and team shirt photos.

-London (CNN) -- English soccer's most successful manager -- Manchester United's Alex Ferguson -- is retiring at the end of the season after more than a quarter of a century at the helm, the club announced Wednesday.
+English soccer’s most successful manager – Manchester United’s Alex Ferguson – is retiring at the end of the season after more than a quarter of a century at the helm, the club announced Wednesday.

-The 71-year-old Scot has managed the English club, which is listed on the New York Stock Exchange and loved by millions of fans around the world, from Manchester to Manila and Montreal, since 1986.
+He has managed the newly-crowned Premier League champion, which is listed on the New York Stock Exchange and loved by millions of fans around the world, from Manchester to Manila and Montreal, since 1986.

-Everton manager David Moyes is the bookmakers' favorite to succeed his compatriot, and the 50-year-old will be confirmed as the next United boss on Thursday according to widespread British media reports.
+Everton manager David Moyes is the bookmakers’ favorite to succeed his compatriot, and the 50-year-old will reportedly be confirmed as the next United boss on Thursday – though neither club has said such a statement is forthcoming.

 Many fans took to Twitter to voice their appreciation, using the handle #thankyousiralex.
 He became Sir Alex when knighted by the queen more than a decade ago for his services to the game.